lightheaded/tom.readme/README.md

 **I like experimenting in the kitchen.** Cooking my own delishes is a great way to let the brain rest.
 And there's a nice reward in the end.

 **I am a helicopter pilot** by formal education.
 I have a Commercial Pilot's License and occasionally fly.
 I don't own a helicopter but if you'd like a flight, I can rent one and we can take it for a spin.
 It costs around €100 per 10 minutes to rent a Robinson 22.
-I also am in progress of getting a glider pilot's license.

 **I code for fun.** Outside of my main job I occasionally accept an interesting freelance project.
 I also try to make my life easier by writing tools for my own use (and hopefully some day open source).